kencoken/axes-lite/README.md

 specified in `config.json`, we first link the systems together:

     $ python link_components.py

-**FIXME: link_components.py actually contains some preprocessing for cpuvisor-srv also (the computation of negative features)**

 Then we can index for a given dataset: